-Water damage is one of the most standard root causes of property insurance cases, it’s essentially the second most frequent damage case.
-Water damage is second just to wind and hailstorm damage.
-With that in mind property owners may ponder does insurance cover all types of water damage?
-Additionally they could have multiple thoughts about what is covered in their insurance so they’re protected in any kind of future water emergencies
+Water damage is one of the most standard reasons for residential property insurance claims, it’s in fact the second most usual damage case.
+Water damage is second to wind and hailstorm damage.
+With that in mind residential property owners may question does insurance cover all kinds of water damage?
+Furthermore they may have multiple questions regarding what is covered in their insurance so they’re protected in any type of future water accidents

 - Sudden or Accidental Discharge from a blockage in the plumbing